-$$Y_i = \beta_0 + \beta_1 PracticeBased_i + \beta_2 Mixed_i + \beta X_i + e_i$$ (1)
+$$Y_i = \beta_0 + \beta_1 PracticeBased_i + \beta_2 Mixed_i + \beta X_i + e_i \quad (1)$$

-Here, $Y_i$ represents the outcome for participant i on three measures of responsiveness to students during math instruction: (1) participants' average score across all three posttest vignettes (Vignettes); (2) participants' average score across the two enactment opportunities where students responded with correct answers (EnactmentCorrect); and (2) participants' average score across the two enactment opportunities where students responded with incorrect answers (EnactmentIncorrect). $PracticeBased_i$ is an indicator coded 1 if participant i was randomly assigned to the practice-based condition. $Mixed_i$ is an indicator coded 1 if participant i was randomly assigned to the mixed condition.
+Here, $Y_i$ represents the outcome for participant i on three measures of responsiveness to students during math instruction: (1) participants' average score across all three posttest vignettes (Vignettes); (2) participants' average score across the two enactment opportunities where students responded with correct answers (EnactmentCorrect); and (2) participants' average score across the two enactment opportunities where students responded with incorrect answers (EnactmentCorrect); and (2) participants' average score across the two enactment opportunities where students responded with incorrect answers (EnactmentCorrect); and (2) participants' average score across the two enactment opportunities where students responded with incorrect answers (EnactmentIncorrect).
+PracticeBasedi is an indicator coded 1 if participant i was randomly assigned to the practice-based condition.
+Mixedi is an indicator coded 1 if participant i was randomly assigned to the mixed condition.

-To improve the precision of our estimates, our model also includes a series of covariates $(X_i)$ controlling for two sets of baseline characteristics.
+To improve the precision of our estimates, our model also included a series of covariates $(X_i)$ controlling for two sets of baseline characteristics.
 The first set was demographic characteristics, including participant age, race/ethnicity, whether they attended high school in the US, whether their primary caregiver was ever a teacher, experience and interest in teaching, number of undergraduate courses taken in education and math, field of undergraduate major, and SAT/ACT math percentile rank.
 The second set of baseline characteristics were pretest measures including math knowledge for teaching, math self-concept, beliefs about math teaching, math teaching self-efficacy, and responsiveness to students measured through the vignettes.

-In this model, $\beta_1$ represents the estimated adjusted average treatment effect of the practice-based condition relative to the conceptually-focused condition, and $\beta_2$ represents the estimated adjusted average treatment of the mixed condition relative to conceptually-focused condition.
+In this model, $\beta_1$ represents the estimated adjusted average treatment effect of the practice-based condition relative to the traditional condition, and $\beta_2$ represents the estimated adjusted average treatment of the mixed condition relative to the traditional condition.
 We also used a post-hoc significance test to evaluate any differences between the effects of the practice-based and mixed conditions.
 Prior to implementing any modeling of outcomes over treatments, we pre-registered our analysis plan in the Registry of Efficacy and Effectiveness Studies (#14160.1v1).